AndrewRathbun/EventTranscript.db-Research/README.md

 ![Improving Inking and Typing and Tailored Experiences](https://github.com/rathbuna/EventTranscript.db-Research/blob/main/Pictures/Pasted%20image%2020210518162055.png)

 Optional data collection enables us to record web traffic visited by Internet Explorer and Edge.
-Unfortunately, collection of web traffic from FireFox and Google Chrome does not appear to be collected.
+Unfortunately, collection of web traffic from Firefox and Google Chrome does not appear to be collected.

 ```PowerShell
 PS C:\WINDOWS\temp> Get-DiagnosticData -DiagnosticDataCategory 1